kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It assists in opening the mouth - F
 	E. It is supplied by the seventh cranial nerve - F

-#### Answer: B. It consists of superficial and deep portions - ?
+#### Answer: B. It consists of superficial and deep portions - TRUE
+- The masseter is a thick, somewhat quadrilateral muscle, consisting of two portions: superficial and deep.
+The larger superficial portion arises by a thick, tendinous aponeurosis from the zygomatic process of the maxilla, and from the anterior two-thirds of the lower border of the zygomatic arch; its fibres pass downwards and backwards, to be inserted into the angle and lower half of the lateral surface of the ramus of the mandible.
+The deep portion is much smaller and more muscular in texture; it arises from the posterior third of the lower border and from the whole of the medial surface of the zygomatic arch; its fibres pass downwards and forwards, to be inserted into the upper half of the ramus and the lateral surface of the coronoid process of the mandible.
+The deep portion of the muscle is partly concealed, in front, by the superficial portion; behind, it is covered by the parotid gland.
+The fibres of the two portions are continuous at their insertion.
+The masseter, along with temporalis and the internal pterygoid, raises the mandible against the maxillae with great force.
+The masseter and the rest of the muscles of mastication are supplied by the mandibular nerve, a division of the trigeminal nerve (CN V).

 ### Q1.104
-During a carotid endarterectomy, the _spinal accessory nerve_ (cranial nerve XI) is damaged with resultant weakness and atrophy of:
+During a carotid endarterectomy, the _spinal accessory nerve_ (CN XI) is damaged with resultant weakness and atrophy of:

 	A. Rhomboid major
 	B. Teres minor